miem215/4DoF_Arm_FaultDetection/README.md

 *   **The Low-Frequency Resonance (0 - 2 Hz):** The magnitude of the degraded state (red curve) spikes rapidly above 0 dB.
 This proves mathematically that the closed-loop system is actively amplifying the low-frequency structural bounce.
 *   **The High-Frequency Filtering (> 5 Hz):** The sensitivity drops linearly into the negative dB range.
 The floppy joint acts as a mechanical low-pass filter, physically absorbing the high-frequency injected torques (the 6.0 Hz ripple) rather than transmitting them to the heavy arm links.
 Because the physical structure absorbs the high-frequency fault, the controller's sensitivity to it physically drops.

+>[!IMPORTANT]
+>Structural degradation completely undermines diagnosability by inducing a state of closed-loop spectral masking.
+When a joint degrades into an underdamped spring, applying an optimal rigid-body feedback gain introduces severe unmodeled phase lag.
+This mathematically forces the closed-loop dominant eigenvalue out of the discrete stability unit circle ($z = -1$), causing violent, high-frequency control chatter (a 25 Hz limit cycle).
+This resulting control effort explosion acts as spectral masking, entirely blinding the frequency-domain diagnostic pipeline to the underlying additive fault.
+>
+>Recognizing that high-frequency control chatter is a secondary symptom of structural failure, it becomes necessary to define the exact mathematical limits of this phenomenon.
+If the diagnostic pipeline is blinded by controller instability, at what precise threshold of parametric degradation does the controller's robustness margin collapse and fault isolation fail entirely?

 ## Part 3: Robustness Boundary and Diagnosability Limits

 The previous analysis establishes that massive structural degradation induces spectral masking via control instability.
 However, this raises a fundamental control theory question: at what exact threshold of degradation does the diagnostic algorithm break down?